kevinschoon/note/README.md

 # Hello World!

-Today will be a nice day.
+Today will be a nice day 🐪.
 ```

 ## Configuration